We build custom software

 20 years investigating metrics and estimation techniques allow us to accurately calculate the cost of the project.

-This allows us to GUARANTEE THE AGREED BUDGET so it WON'T BE EXCEDED: If it needs more functionality we take responsibility for the cost, if left, we don't charge for it.
+This allows us to GUARANTEE THE AGREED BUDGET so it WON'T BE EXCEDED: If it needs more functionality we absorb the cost, if left, we don't charge for it.
 It's just fair.

 We apply good programming techniques and in every project we reuse our own software components.

-Thereby we can deliver solutions GUARANTEED AGAINST ANY CODE ERRORS that can cause fails.
+Thereby we can deliver solutions GUARANTEED AGAINST ANY CODE DEFECTS that can cause fails.

 We always give the SOURCE CODE of our solutions so our clients can evolve them, contracting our services or however they may see fit.